 • Admin must be able to change the defined threshold values

-The admin, by connecting to the dashboard using the credentials, can check the thresholds of the sensors through a http call to the server and change the value if necessary, for each sensor the threshold level is stored in the relational DB.
+The admin, by connecting to the dashboard using the credentials, can check the thresholds of the sensors through an http call to the server and change the value if necessary, for each sensor the threshold level is stored in the relational DB.

 • The system must be able to detect sensors’ failures and warnings.
 If there are